emqxarchive/emqx-enterprise-docs-en/rest.rst

         }
     }

-Retrive a Session on a Node
+Retrieve a Session on a Node
 ---------------------------

 Definition::